MozeBaltyk/Rkub/README.md

 * More install customization and options

-* HA masters with kubevip
+* HA masters with kubevip or Cilium

-* Allow several providers (currently only DO)
+* Allow several providers (currently only DO, KVM or Azure)

 # Acknowledgements